Minty Kitchen

 • Scallions: slice them thin.
 They add a mild oniony flavor without overpowering the broth.

 • Hard-boiled eggs: add at the very end as a finishing touch.
-For a foolproof way to cook them, check out how to make perfect hard-boiled eggs - I cover more than one method.
+For a foolproof way to boil eggs, check out how to make perfect hard-boiled eggs - I cover more than one method.

 • Lemon: brightens the broth.
 Skip it if you're using sorrel.